cysouw/diathesis/text/c13_zumInfinitive.md

 - Ich bin Arbeiten.
 :::

 This construction is normally used with agentive intransitive verbs.
 However, there is a special kind of sentences that show a curious role-reversal with transitive verbs.
 Consider [@next a] as an example.
 Here, the verb *Haareschneiden* 'to cut hair' [@next a] consist of a transitive verb *schneiden* 'to cut' with an incorporated object *Haare* 'hair'.
 Incorporation is a widespread technique in German to reduce the valency of the verb (see [@sec:case-incorporation]).
 Crucially, the nominative of the sentence *sie* 'she' is the experiencer of the cutting (i.e. she is the cuttee), not the agent (the cutter).
 So, there seems to be some kind of anticausative diathesis going on here.
-However, I will not analyses this sentence as an anticausative.
+However, I will not analyse this sentence as an anticausative.
 As an alternative, I propose to interpret the infinitive *Haareschneiden* as a metonymic replacement for the location *Friseur* 'barber' [@next b].
-Whatever the eventual preferred analysis will be, this example is a fascinating case that has to be investigated further.
+Whatever the eventual preferred analysis will be, this example is a fascinating structure that has to be investigated further.

 ::: ex
 - Sie war beim Haareschneiden.^[~~DWDS~~: Der Tagesspiegel, 19.10.2001.]